 It’s this discrepancy between clock time and sun time that causes the Northern Hemisphere’s earliest sunset and the Southern Hemisphere’s earliest sunrise to precede the December solstice.

 The discrepancy occurs primarily because of the tilt of the Earth’s axis.
 A secondary but another contributing factor to this discrepancy between clock noon and sun noon comes from the Earth’s elliptical – oblong – orbit around the sun.
 The Earth’s orbit is not a perfect circle, and when we’re closest to the sun, our world moves fastest in orbit.
 Our closest point to the sun – or perihelion – comes in early January.
-So we are moving fastest in orbit around now, slightly faster than our average speed of about 30 kilometers (18.5 miles) per second.
+So we are moving fastest in orbit around now, slightly faster than our average speed of about 18.5 miles per second (30 kilometers per second).
 The discrepancy between sun time and clock time is greater around the December solstice than the June solstice because we’re nearer the sun at this time of year.

 The precise date of the earliest sunset depends on your latitude.
 At mid-northern latitudes, it comes in early December each year.
 At northern temperate latitudes farther north – such as in Canada and Alaska – the year’s earliest sunset comes around mid-December.
 Close to the Arctic Circle, the earliest sunset and the December solstice occur on or near the same day.

 By the way, the latest sunrise doesn’t come on the solstice either.
 From mid-northern latitudes, the latest sunrise comes in early January.

 The exact dates vary, but the sequence is always the same: earliest sunset in early December, shortest day on the solstice around December 22, latest sunrise in early January.